 As a straight up source book for Waterdeep, there are better options from previous editions (see 2005’s City of Splendors: Waterdeep), but this book provides plenty of ideas and crunch to run a city with varied locations, factions, encounters, chases, and even rules to run a tavern.

 From the bar brawl at the start to the showdown at the end, this is a well-paced adventure that isn’t afraid to let slower moments in as well.
-Dragon Heist is a solid and replayable event-driven urban adventure for characters of levels 1 to 5, but whether it is for you depends on what you and your group are looking for.
+Dragon Heist is a more of a treasure hunt than a typical heist you would find in Ocean’s Eleven or The Italian Job.
+This adventure is a solid and replayable event-driven urban adventure for characters of levels 1 to 5, but whether it is for you depends on what you and your group are looking for.

 Avoid this adventure if…